ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Else if the `VerifyResp` has type "reject", then the Leader rejects the report and removes it from the candidate set.
-The Leader MUST NOT include the report in a subsequent aggregation job, unless the report error is `report_too_early`, in which case the Leader MAY include the report in a subsequent aggregation job.
+The Leader MUST NOT include the report in a subsequent aggregation job, unless the report error is `report_too_early` or `     `, in which case the Leader MAY include the report in a subsequent aggregation job.

 1. Otherwise the inbound message type is invalid for the Leader's current state, in which case the Leader MUST abandon the aggregation job.